ampel360/Robbbo-T/Readme.md

 - **Iterations:** \( O(1/\sqrt{\epsilon}) \) for error tolerance \( \epsilon \).

 ### 5.2 Error Analysis
-- **Decoherence:** Mitigated by resonance stabilization.
+- **Decoherence:** Mitigated by resonance stabilization and the use of [**COMPLETAR: Specific quantum error correction code, e.g., Shor code, Steane code, surface code**].
-- **Gate Errors:** Reduced through redundant encoding.
+- **Gate Errors:** Reduced through redundant encoding using [**COMPLETAR: Redundancy factor, e.g., 9 physical qubits per logical qubit**].
+This encoding strategy allows us to detect and correct single-qubit errors.
-- **Readout Errors:** Addressed via error-correcting codes.
+- **Readout Errors:** Addressed via error-correcting codes and classical post-processing techniques, such as majority voting.

 ### 5.3 NISQ Considerations
 PRAA is designed for Noisy Intermediate-Scale Quantum (NISQ) devices, with:
 - Shallow circuit depth.
 - Built-in error mitigation techniques.
+We focus on error mitigation techniques that do not require a large overhead in terms of qubit count or circuit depth, such as dynamical decoupling and zero-noise extrapolation.

 ### 5.4 Scalability
 PRAA scales efficiently with problem size, making it suitable for large-scale optimization tasks in GAIA AIR.